What is the purpose of this policy?

 - Relevant to the purposes we have told you about and limited only to those purposes;

 - Accurate and kept up to date; and

 - Kept only as long as necessary for the purposes we have told you about.

 The NTIA is a “Data Controller”.
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.
 We use the data we collect from you to improve our services.
 By doing so, we will:

 - Ensure your data is kept safe and private;

-- Not sell your data or pass to third-party organisations without your consent;
+- Not sell your data or pass it to third-party organisations without your consent;

 - Give you ways to manage and review your marketing choices at any time.

-As a membership organisation, we must use and manage our members data in order to communicate with you and share details of our products, services, membership benefits and campaigns.
+As a membership organisation, we must use and manage our member’s data in order to communicate with you and share details of our products, services, membership benefits, and campaigns.
 It is what the law calls ‘legitimate reason’.
 The same applies when you book an event or buy a publication from us.
-To some extent, we also have a contractual obligation to contact you as per the Terms and Conditions you agreed on when you joined or being in force for the time being.
+To some extent, we also have a contractual obligation to contact you as per the Terms and Conditions you agreed on when you joined or were in force for the time being.
 We also collect/use your date when you update your details.

 Your information as a member will be used for: